Research groups

 Academic Unit of Health Economics Our health economics research unit delivers economic evaluations, health technology assessments, systematic reviews, health outcomes, applied econometrics and test evaluations

-Amelogenesis Research Group The group aims to understand tooth, and specifically enamel, formation and function by studying conditions such as amelogenesis imperfecta, an inherited failure of enamel development.
+Amelogenesis Research Group The group aims to understand tooth, and specifically enamel, formation and function by studying conditions such as Amelogenesis Imperfecta, an inherited failure of enamel development.

 Appetite Control and Energy Balance The Appetite Control and Energy Balance (ACEB) research group is part of the Human Appetite Research Unit (HARU).
 It’s areas of special focus include peptides and gastrointestinal physiology, food choice and hedonics and physical activity and sedentary behaviour.